-OPEN CLASS (ADULT) FINE ARTS
+OPEN CLASS (ADULT) FINE CRAFTS

-Guidelines for Open (Adult) Fine Arts:
+Guidelines for Open (Adult) Fine Crafts:

 - 1. Size must be reasonable. - 2.
 No re-exhibition of projects. - 3.
 All exhibits may not consist of more than one article or piece unless permanently attached or affixed. - 4.
-If the work was not original, meaning from a kit, make a note on your entry tag. - 5.
-Drawings must be matted on a hard surface.
-Framing will not be considered in the judging (Division 6504). - 6.
-Do not put glass in frames.
+If the work was not original, meaning from a kit, make a note on your entry tag.